magomimmo/modern-cljs/doc/tutorial-14.md

 ;;; the rest as before
 ```

-Now the `calculate remote-callback` function accepts strings as
+Now the `:calculate` remote-callback function accepts strings as
 arguments and we need to refactor it as well.
 Open the `remote.clj`
-file under the `src/clj/modern_cljs` directory and modifty it by
+file under the `src/clj/modern_cljs` directory and modify it by
 requiring `modern-cljs.utils` in the namespace declaration and by
-adding the `parse-number` call in the `defremote` definition of
+adding the `parse-integer` and `parse-double` calls to the `defremote`
-`calculate`.
+definition of `calculate`.

 ```clojure
 (ns modern-cljs.remotes